 Job Inquiry/Direct Contact Letter

 As you search for open positions for an internship or full-time job you might need to reach out to an employer with a job inquiry or direct contact letter.
-These letters are frequently used when there are no open positions listed on the companies website or if you can’t find the company’s employment page.
+These letters are frequently used when there are no open positions listed on the company’s website or if you can’t find the company’s employment page.
 In this letter you “inquire about employment opportunities” and explain why you’re interested in working for that company or in that industry.
-A job inquiry letter is less direct that a cover letter but you should still highlight at least one of your relevant experiences.
-Before you write your job inquiry letter, read this example.
+A job inquiry letter is less direct than a cover letter but you should still highlight at least one of your relevant experiences.
+Before you write your job inquiry letter, review this example.

 Thank You Letter